mmikeww/AHK-v2-script-converter/README.md

 - Run the included `v2converter.exe` file
 - Choose your input `scriptfile.ahk` written for AHK v1
 - The converted script will be named `scriptfile_v2new.ahk` in the same directory
+- Look over the Visual Diff to manually inspect the changes

 ## Run unit tests
 - Run the `tests\Tests.exe` file

 ## Note
 The `v2converter.exe` file (as well as the `tests\Tests.exe` file) is simply a renamed copy of the `AutoHotkeyU32-v2-a076.exe` file that is included in the v2-a076 zip download.
 The reason for this is because most people will still have AHK v1 installed and associated with `*.ahk` files.
-So it would be inconvenient to run the converter without some workarounds.
-This way, we take advantage of the [default scriptfile feature](https://lexikos.github.io/v2/docs/Scripts.htm#defaultfile) where the v2converter.exe file will look for a file named v2converter.ahk and run it.
+So it would be inconvenient to run this converter without some workarounds.
+Instead, we take advantage of the [default scriptfile feature](https://lexikos.github.io/v2/docs/Scripts.htm#defaultfile) where the v2converter.exe file will look for a file named v2converter.ahk and run it.
 You can make changes to the .ahk file and then just run the .exe

 Similarly, the `diff\VisualDiff.exe` file is just a renamed `AutoHotkeyU32-v1.1.24.02.exe`